 Another theory holds that this was meant to be the young Henry VIII whose love for dressing up in disguise at court masques was well documented.
 In the early years of his marriage to Catherine of Aragon he frequently jousted in her honor as “Sir Loyal Heart.”
 The Cybis piece does have a reddish brown beard corresponding to that of the real Henry (I once owned one, and in most the beard is a bit redder than appears in this photo) and in that particular scenario the combining of a “knight” and king would work.
 So is this a study of the young Henry VIII?

-The other mystery portrait is The Buccaneer, an edition of 750 which probably appeared sometime in the mid to late 1990s.
-He is 15″ high and is shown on the current Cybis site at $2595.
+The other mystery portrait is The Buccaneer, an edition of 750 that probably appeared sometime in the mid to late 1990s.
+He is 15″ high and was shown on the 2008 Cybis site at $2595.